Warhammer 40,000: Necrons

 The Necrons are an ancient race of skeleton-like androids.
-Millions of years ago, they were flesh-and-blood beings, but then they transferred their minds into android bodies, thereby achieving immortality.
-However, the transference process was flawed, as they all lost their souls and all but the highest-ranking ones became mindless as well.
-They are waking up from millions of years of hibernation in underground vaults on planets across the galaxy and seek to rebuild their old empire.
-Besides the cyborgs from the Terminator franchise, Necron designs evoke ancient Egypt in their aesthetics, although they are not based on the Tomb Kings of Warhammer Fantasy.
+Millions of years ago, they were a race of flesh-and-blood beings who were convinced by the star gods known as the C'tan to transfer their minds into android bodies, thereby achieving immortality.
+However, the transference process was flawed, with the Necrons' souls being devoured and the majority of the population bar the ruling class becoming mindless automata.
+Following the conflict known as the War in Heaven the Necrons would revolt against the C'tan, shattering their physical forms before entering a period of hibernation.
+In the 41st millennium, the Necrons are waking up from millions of years of stasis in underground vaults on planets across the galaxy and seek to rebuild their old empire.
+Besides the cyborgs from the Terminator franchise, Necron designs tend to evoke ancient Egypt in their aesthetics.

 Necron infantry have strong ranged firepower, tough armour, and slow movement.
 Necron units can rapidly regenerate wounds or "reanimate" killed models at the start of the player's turn.
-All Necron models have a Leadership score of 10 (the maximum possible), so Necrons rarely suffer from morale failure.
-Necrons do not have any psykers, but they possess units called "C'tan shards" which are psyker-like.
+Necrons rarely suffer from morale failure, which was reflected by all models having a Leadership score of 10 (the maximum possible) in the 8th and 9th editions of the tabletop game.
+Necrons do not have any psykers due to lacking souls, but they possess psyker-like units in the form of tech sorcerers known as "Crypteks", alongside the enslaved shards of the C'tan.